abzicht/sweet/readme.md

 `sweet` splits tweets based on a defined set of separators.
 The separators are:
 `\n\n`, `.`, and ` `.
 They are used in this order.
-There are multiple algorithms
+There are multiple algorithms designed for behaving differently on splitting.

 ## Algorithms

-There are multiple algorithms, called `split_v1`, `split_v2`, etc. Each behaves differently and splits tweets in a different manner.
+There are multiple default algorithms called `split_v1`, `split_v2`, etc. Each behaves differently and splits tweets in a different manner.
 Implement a split algorithm by defining a function that takes a string as input and returns a list of strings.
 Pass that function to `sweet` with the `compose_tweets` function.